 The Death of Basketball contains examples of:

 - Adaptation Name Change: Inverted; in real life, the Bobcats went back to their old name, the Hornets, after the 2014 season.
-In the simulation, they remain the Bobcats.
+In the simulation, because of restrictions within 2K14, they remain the Bobcats.

 - Adaptational Badass:

 - The Nuggets, a team that didn't make the playoffs in 2014 in real life, won the championship over the Heat in the simulation.

 - The Cavaliers, a team that with a dark history outside of the LeBron years, makes the Finals six straight times, winning the last three.
 In contrast, the real life Cavs with LeBron "only" made it to four consecutive Finals, winning just one, then quickly collapsed when he left the team.

 - After the End: The Dark Era, after the retirement of the last normal players and Doomsday Players make up the entire league.

 - Audience Participation: The Doomsday Players are named after people who sent Bois poems about how they think the NBA will end.

 - Award Snub: Discussed when Manu Ginóbili is excluded from the Hall of Fame after his retirement.
 Most analysts in real life consider Ginóbili a shoo-in for the Hall, but the 2K games find his individual accomplishments too meager.Background

 - The Knicks, who are known for being bad in real life, are the first team to give a Doomsday Player significant minutes and become even worse as a result.Unsurprisingly, the Knicks fall like a rock, ending up with a 9-72 record.
 They are the league's worst in both points scored (88.7) and allowed (107.1) per game.
 The basketball gods like to laugh, but they're going for the easiest jokes.

 - The Heat end up on the losing end of two very lopsided games and have a monumental collapse after starting 18-4 in the 2020-21 season.